Tips for Taking Kids to Disney World

 Attitude

 As a parent, attitude is everything.
-(This will be a pervasive theme of this article.)
-Don’t go into the trip with the attitude that you need to do 17 attractions per day and must have X, Y, and Z done before 11:30 am.
-Remember that 4 hours per day of quality time in the parks is better than 8 hours consisting of 2 hours of quality time and 6 hours of miserable time.
-Yes, trips cost a lot of money, but the only priceless memories are good memories.
-If your memories are mostly of being at each others’ throats, what is the value of those memories?
-Very little.
-Brooke W. hits the nail on the head: “Make time for rest!
-Do not be warriors.
-Nothing is fun if the kids are crying and the parents are cranky.”
+Don’t go into the trip with the expectation that you need to do 17 attractions per day and must have X, Y, and Z done before 11:30 am.
+There is no magic number of rides for a great and memorable trip.
+Four hours per day of quality time in the parks is better than 2 hours of quality time and 6 hours of miserable time.

 If you’ve been to Walt Disney World before having kids, don’t expect to go at your old pace or to do the same things you once did.
-The trade-off for seeing the magic through your children’s eyes as they light up with joy upon meeting Mickey Mouse for the first time is that you can’t do marathon hours in the park like we can (unless you bring grandparents! ;)).
-For what it’s worth, we’re probably more jealous of your experience than you are of ours.
+The trade-off for seeing the magic through your children’s eyes as they light up with joy upon meeting Mickey Mouse for the first time is that you can’t do marathon hours in the park (unless you bring grandparents!).

 Approaching the trip with realistic expectations and a positive attitude is the most important element of planning a trip to Walt Disney World with kids.
 A plan of attack for hitting rides in the most efficient order is a great thing to have (as you’ll read below), but parents should be prepared to abandon those plans immediately once the kids on the trip are beginning to approach that wall.